laserbat/glitch/README.md

  -i <in file>
  -o <out file>
  -s <seed>
- -f <number of bytes to swap>
+ -l <level of glitching 0-1000>
  -k <number of bytes to skip>
 ```

 By default it takes input from stdin, outputs to stdout.
-Time is used for seeding, one pair of bytes is swapped and nothing is skipped.
+Time is used for seeding, level is set to 10 and nothing is skipped.

 Use `-k` option to avoid corrupting headers of wav or ppm files.